FEUP-LDTS-2021/ldts-project-assignment-g1304/docs/README.md

 **Problem in Context**

-When adding sounds to our project, we noticed that several classes needed to hava access to the MusicManager class.
-The problem beyhind that is the space complexity, wich would be slightly higher due to that extra atributte.
+When adding sounds to our project, we noticed that several classes required access to a class that would manage the music.
+We wanted to ensure that the manager had only one instance.

 **The Pattern**

-To solve this issue, we implemented the **Singleton** pattern wich allow us to instanciate a single object of a certain class.
+To solve this issue, we implemented the **Singleton** pattern which allow us to instantiate a single object of a certain class, providing a global access point to this instance.

 **Implementation***